From the hotspot to the street. The story of two women from Comoros

 In other words: the asylum seeker must remain confined where the European migration government has told him to stay: every attempt at self-determination is blocked.

 The two women were led by the police to Taranto where they cannot enter the hotspot and do not have a place to sleep, thus being forced to go to Bologna where the document invites them to go.
-Bologna would offer a reception center, perhaps a CAS in the back country, but they have to get there and the two women do not have the money to pay for the train ticket.
+Bologna would offer a reception centre, perhaps a CAS in the backcountry, but they have to get there and the two women do not have the money to pay for the train ticket.
 It is Friday when they get to Taranto, the appointment at the police headquarters in Bologna is for the following Monday.
 Where they will sleep and how they will go to Bologna becomes the main concern of the two women and of the activists.
-Various phone calls make us aware of the difficulty of finding them a place for the night, until a local association offers the opportunity to keep them indoors at night, although without bed or blankets.
-The moment of enthusiasm faded a few hours later, when the activists lose sight of the two Comorian women and later find them in the company of a group of black men at the entrance of an abandoned church… More than a suspicion, a certainty that freezes enthusiasm and reveals a complex of factors that ends up producing exploitability.
+Various phone calls make us aware of the difficulty of finding them a place for the night until a local association offers the opportunity to keep them indoors at night, although without bed or blankets.
+The moment of enthusiasm faded a few hours later when the activists lose sight of the two Comorian women and later find them in the company of a group of black men at the entrance of an abandoned church… More than a suspicion, a certainty that freezes enthusiasm and reveals a complex of factors that ends up producing exploitability.

 The story shows another aspect of the mechanisms that we have observed during these episodes: the parallel law system used for migrants, made of deportations and production of vulnerability, is deployed, in this case, in the application of other forms of exploitation, through blackmail-induced work by local and migrant criminality.
 Once again, it is necessary to observe these mechanisms, only apparently marginal, as apparatuses of those practices that are central to our social and economic life.
 Just as the low-cost labor of foreign farmhands in Southern Italy countryside is what allows the production of low-cost food items sold in our supermarkets, female prostitution also becomes a profitable economic tool that invests many significant spheres, e.g. the production of economic support to families in the countries of origin through remittances sent to Africa, which in some countries correspond to an economic value higher than the national product and international aid.

 Once again Ventimiglia has proven to be a privileged vantage point to sort out the constitutive mechanisms of material Europe, with its relations of economic and humanitarian interdependence.
-A space where the relations of force, based on class or biological differences, are exposed in all their contradictions.
+Space where the relations of force, based on class or biological differences, are exposed in all their contradictions.
 It is precisely in those areas with exception status, where the forms of life are extreme, that the production of blackmail target figures feeds the well-being of the advantaged sections of the population.

 The “European Migration Government” COLUMN is edited by OSVALDO COSTANTINI, an associate researcher with the Center for Religious Studies of Fondazione Bruno Kessler, involved in the lifestyle and conflict research lines.
 As part of his interests, he writes scientific papers and participates in public press events, especially in relation to those aspects of migration more closely related to the imagination, the desires, and the related frustrations and disillusionments that move the actions of these new “damned of the earth”.